ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 * Target Variable - Numeric - Nulls Allowed
 * Auxiliary Variable - Numeric
 * Question - Numeric
+* Current period (e.g. 202303) - Numeric
+* Revision window (e.g. if running periods 202201 through 202303, the revision window would be 15) - Numeric
-* Imputation links (Optional but will need all below) - Dictionary
+* Imputation links (Optional but where used, requires all below) - Dictionary
     * Forward Link - Numeric
     * Backward Link - Numeric
     * Construction Link - Numeric
-* Manually Constructed Value (Optional) – Input as a dataframe of references, periods and values (section 8.4 and 8.7)
+* Manually Constructed Value (Optional) - Input as a dataframe of references, periods and values (section 8.4 and 8.7)
 * Link Filter Columns (Optional) - Input as a dataframe of references and periods